 In an effort to be responsive to the growing needs of our students, District 15 has, over the past several years, updated and expanded its summer offerings for students in grades 1 through 7.
 Each of the District’s summer programs are funded by Federal Grant dollars and target students that show the largest level of academic and experiential needs.
+Summer school is by invitation only.

 Historically, there have been two District 15 summer programs: the Extended School Year (ESY) and the Title 1 Summer Blast (T1SB).